grantmacken/openresty-existdb/README.md

  The env var must be set as a directive in nginx.conf env EXIST_AUTH;

- Once set the enviroment var can be accessed use in lua modules
+ Once set the enviroment var can be accessed use in lua modules to interact with eXist

 `local existAuth = os.getenv("EXIST_AUTH")`

+Basic Authorization with eXist is user:password base64 combined.
+I have setup eXist to use my configured git account user.name with the password as my current GitHub access token.
+The pathway to the token is set in the config file in the projects root.

 ## Openresty Package Management